tanaya1708/Tanaya_Assignments/README.txt

-This are my assignments for topic git and github, a part of my jfs-React training in Capgemini
+Hey,,,this is tanaya....This are my assignments for topic git and github, a part of my jfs-React training in Capgemini